 We know that some consumers remain uncomfortable with GMOs and are concerned that GM crops may encourage farming practices that over rely on one herbicide and decrease biodiversity.
-Others worry about the economic impacts on farmers trying to keep non-GM separated from GM crops.
+Others worry about the economic impacts on farmers.
 As a global food company, we produce products without GM ingredients in some markets – we also offer organic and non-GMO alternatives in most of our major categories in the U.S.

 In the spirit of transparency, we’ve enrolled several products – especially our organic products – in the U.S. Non-GMO Project.

 Ensuring safe and effective food production, while conserving precious natural resources, is a longstanding commitment for General Mills.
 We believe biotechnology can help.

 This technology is not new.
 Biotech seeds have been approved by global food safety agencies and widely used by farmers in food crops for more than 20 years.